bhisaac/5eFP/5eFP-SRD.md

 - **Languages** —
 - **Speed** 2, fly 10

-**Mimicry.** The raven can mimic simple sounds it has heard. such as a person whispering, a baby crying, or an animal chittering.
+**Mimicry.** The raven can mimic simple sounds it has heard, such as a person whispering, a baby crying, or an animal chittering.
 A creature that hears the sounds can tell they are imitations with a successful DC 10 Insight check.

 ### Actions